Get Picky With Trade Setups In ‘Violent Chop’

 The market is certainly not boring as traders must make decisions in an environment that is constantly shifting.

 Simpler’s focus is to practice the habit of identifying moments in time where a trade setup presents a greater than 50/50 edge.
-Now is a time to limit the number of positions and be selective with only high-probability trades.
+Now is a time to limit the number of positions and be selective with only the best trades.

 Of all the “good” trades in this wild market, which ones would you take if you were limited to just two trades per week?